Official documents

 If the Riksdag Administration refuses your request to access a document, you are entitled to a written decision with information about how the decision can be appealed.
 If the document you wish to consult concerns a parliamentary committee, it is the committee that decides whether the document shall be made available.
 Such decisions cannot be appealed.

-Charge for copies of documents that need to be scanned
+Charge for paper copies of documents or documents that are sent by letter

-For copies of paper documents, or documents that need to be scanned to be sent by e-mail, the first nine pages are free of charge, the tenth page costs SEK 50, and each of the following pages costs SEK 2.
+For photocopies of paper documents or printed copies of electronic documents, the first nine pages are free of charge, the tenth page costs SEK 50 and each additional page costs SEK 2.

-Charge for copies of documents that are already available in electronic form
+Charge for copies of documents sent by email

 Documents which are not official documents